YoeDistro/yoe-distro/docs/beagleboneblack.md

 1. `. ./envsetup.sh beaglebone`
 1. `yoe_setup`
 1. `bitbake yoe-simple-image`
-1. insert SD card
+1. Insert SD card
-1. `lsblk` (note sd card device, and substitute for /dev/sdX below)
+1. `lsblk` (note SD card device, and substitute for /dev/sdX below)
 1. `yoe_install_image /dev/sdX yoe-simple-image` (Note,
-   [Etcher](https://www.balena.io/etcher/) can also be used to write images to SD cards).
+   [Etcher](https://etcher.balena.io/) can also be used to write images to SD cards).
-1. `cp deploy/beaglebone_0.0.1.upd /run/media/<SD card boot partition/`
+1. `cp deploy/beaglebone_0.0.1.upd /run/media/<SD card boot partition>/`
 1. `sudo eject /dev/sdX`
-1. connect serial console (instructions below)
+1. Connect serial console (instructions below)
-1. install SD card in a BeagleBone
+1. Install SD card in a BeagleBone
-1. hold the boot switch, apply power, and BeagleBone will now boot from SD card and install Yoe to the eMMC flash.
+1. Hold the boot switch, apply power, and the BeagleBone will boot from the SD card and install Yoe to the eMMC flash
-1. remove power and SD card.
-Yoe should now boot from eMMC disk.
+1. Remove power and SD card.
+Yoe should now boot from eMMC.

-## Connecting to serial console
+## Serial Console

 The BeagleBone Black serial console is available on a 6-pin header as shown in the image below.
 The pinout matches a standard